truecharts/website/docs/manual/development/storage.md

 # Storage

-This article serves as a development extention to the storage article available [here](https://wiki.truecharts.org/general/storage/)
+This article serves as a development extension to the storage article available [here](https://wiki.truecharts.org/general/storage/)

-##### Storage and Common-Chart
+## Storage and Common-Chart

-For all these storage solutions we require the commonchart to be added to the App.
+For all these storage solutions we require the common-chart to be added to the App.
 The Common-Chart handles both the connection/addition of storage to the container and spinning up special k8s jobs to fix the permissions if requested for the Custom storage.

 ### Integrated Persistent Storage